miriyusifli/Notes/Java/README.md

 As soon as the UseStatic class is loaded, all of the static statements are run.

 ## Introducing final
 A field can be declared as *final*.
 Doing so prevents its contents from being modified, making it, essentially, a constant.
 You can do this in one of two ways: First, you can give it a value when it is declared.
 Second, you can assign it a value within a constructor.
 The first approach is probably the most common.
 Declaring a parameter *final* prevents it from being changed within the method.
 Declaring a local variable *final* prevents it from being assigned a value more than once.
 The keyword *final* can also be applied to methods, but its meaning is substantially different than when it is applied to variables.
-This additional usage of *final* is explained in the next chapter, when inheritance is described.
+This additional usage of *final* is explained below:

+- *Using final to Prevent Overriding:* Methods declared as final cannot be overridden
+- *Using final to Prevent Inheritance:* it is illegal to declare a class as both abstract and final since an abstract class is incomplete by itself and relies upon its subclasses to provide complete implementations.

 ## Introducing Nested and Inner Classes
 Thus, if class B is defined within class A, then B does not exist independently of A. A nested class has access to the members, including private members, of the class in which it is nested.
 However, the enclosing class does not have access to the members of the nested class.